 9. Share the burden with your partner

 One of the most important strategies to deal with your baby’s frequent night wakings is to share the load with your partner.
 Taking turns to care for the baby and putting them back to sleep ensures that you both get adequate sleep and are refreshed to handle the child the next morning.
-Even if your baby is breastfed, there is no reason why your partner cannot take care of the night time feeds using previously expressed, refrigerated milk.
+Even if your baby is breastfed, there is no reason why your partner cannot take care of the night time bottle-feeding using previously expressed, refrigerated milk.

 2. 4-Month Sleep Regression; SleepFoundation.org